 What if the most precious export to share across the globe was the wisdom learned from our mistakes along with how we rose above them?
-What if we said it’s good that there are different values and would stand up just as strongly to support someone with unlike beliefs as we would for those who we share the ones we hold dear?
+What if we said it’s good that there are different values and would stand up just as strongly to support someone with unlike beliefs as we would for those with whom we share the ones we hold dear?
 Would there be more understanding between us all?
 I think so.

 What if living focused on supporting each other had more value than gaining a step up with no regard for how our actions might affect another?
 What if helping raise the standard for the poorest and most desperate was just as much a measure of success as increasing the profits on a balance sheet?
 What if progress left no one behind?
 Would this change bring less unrest?
 I think so.